 This section of the risk dashboard comprises a set of synthetic indicators of systemic risk and measures of interlinkages across financial markets.
 First, the composite indicator of systemic stress (CISS, indicator 1.1) captures several symptoms of stress in different segments of the financial system, such as equity and bond markets, and foreign exchange and money markets; the contributions of each market to systemic stress are then combined to create a single indicator.
-The CISS hinges on the idea that financial instability spreads more widely across the whole financial system.
+The CISS hinges on the idea that financial stress is more systemic and thus more dangerous for the economy as a whole if financial instability spreads more widely across the whole financial system.
 It thus takes into account the time-varying cross-correlations between its subcomponents and puts more weight on situations in which stress prevails in several market segments at the same time.
 The value of this indicator is constrained to lie inside the unit interval: greater values indicate periods of higher financial distress, and they also capture lower preferences for holding risky or illiquid assets (flight to quality and flight to liquidity respectively).